-I was recently asked to contribute to a post about how Technology has improved my working life – you can read it over on Bizsugar.
-It got me thinking and I realised so many ways things have changed over the years which have improved the way I can work; speeding processes up and even now allowing me to be able to work from home but working for companies all over the country and even the world.
+I was recently asked to contribute to a post about how Technology has improved my working life.
+It got me thinking and I realized so many ways things have changed over the years which have improved the way I can work; speeding processes up and even now allowing me to be able to work from home but working for companies all over the country and even the world.

 My first ever proper job outside the family business was in 1987 as a Telex Operator for the Cardiff Chamber of Commerce.
 Companies would either fax what they wanted me to telex or would read it to me over the phone.
 These would be big orders or deals going on between different countries so the detail had to be precise.
 I suppose a telex was an early form of email but not many had access to it so was provided as a service to Chamber members.
 Even fax machines in offices weren’t common then and people would come to us to send a fax.
 Fax machines have now been replaced by scanners and email – a piece of technology I’ve seen come and go.